 To ensure your plant stays deficiency-free, do your best to feed it a balancing meal of all the proper nutrients it needs.

 Monitor your plant frequently and if any signs of deficiency pop up, just follow the suggestions listed and you will be just fine.

 Grow weed plants with strong genetics to lessen the risk of dealing with plant diseases.
-Get started by buying high-quality marijuana seeds from a trusted seedbank.
+Luckily we have an all-in-one care package for you: Bergman’s Complete Grow sets!